 We also have responsibilities under the Maltese Companies Act (Cap.
-386) to report to you if, in our opinion: We have nothing to report to you in respect of these responsibilities.
+386) to report to you if, in our opinion:

 - adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us. - the financial statements are not in agreement with the accounting records and returns. - we have not received all the information and explanations which, to the best of our knowledge and belief, we require for our audit.